 No doubt this weekend many of you will have purchased the brand new Kindle Fire 8.9″ or just received it through your online order.
 Although it’s a great tablet, its full potential is not obtained unless you can root the device.
 This will allow for installation of certain apps and customization that would be otherwise not possible.
 Luckily a root method using an old tool for the Sony tablet seems to be working.
 This has been confirmed working for many users.
 The root method is fairly simple and only requires downloading some files and running an executable program.
 But as always remember that you are the only responsible for your tablet and rooting may void your warranty.
 Instructions and link to the original thread on XDA can be found below:

-- Install drivers for the Kindle Fire HD 8.9″ by downloading the following zip file and run the executable program.
-Download Drivers
+- Install drivers for the Kindle Fire HD 8.9″ by downloading the following file from here.

 - Download the latest Bin4ry Root Tool from the following link and extract to a folder on your computer.